lilianricaud/patterning-complexity/english/ib_pattern_mining_process.md

 We then attempt to work out the essence of the contents  of  the  individual  sticky  notes  (Figure  2:  Hidden  Meanings)  by  bringing  together  those  notes  with similar contents.
 It is important to bear in mind that simply moving notes with existing classification standards  such as “-ish” and “-related” is not the purpose here.

 ### HIDDEN MEANINGS
-the idea is to grasp the true meaning of what is written on the notes
+the idea is to grasp the true meaning of what is written on the notes.

 ### One-to-One Comparison

-Compare pairs of notes individually to enrich comprehension of HIDDEN MEANINGS and start sthinking about CLUSTERS
+Compare pairs of notes individually to enrich comprehension of HIDDEN MEANINGS and start sthinking about CLUSTERS When implementing this process, it is important to feel rather than to think logically.
+What is most important is to “genuinely listen to the essence of what each piece of paper is saying (HIDDEN MEANINGS).
+Cluster them based on the affinity of their essential meaning.
+They should not be clustered based on resemblance of what they superficially look like”

 ### CLUSTERS

+ The reason those
+five  pieces  of  paper  were  gathered  together  is  because  there  was  some  sort  of  feeling  of affinity.
+However, now looking at them for the second time, it is now necessary to read into the  five  pieces  of  paper  in  detail.
+Read  thoroughly,  and  reconsider  logically  ‘why  these  five pieces of paper should be clustered together

 Clustering should be done using a bottom-up approach involving every single sticky note, and **should never be performed to fulfill a preexisting categorization**. **This is the most important aspect of the KJ method**, which we discuss in greater detail later in this paper.